Both national and regional funding programmes support and finance documentaries with a minority Norwegian co-producer.

 If you aim to release theatrically in Norway, you can apply for co-production funding from Norwegian Film Institute through a Norwegian minority co-producer.
 A deal memo with a Norwegian distributor is required.

 It is also possible to obtain co-production funding for documentary productions not intended for theatrical release.
-The application will be evaluated on a rolling basis by one of the documentary commissioners at the Norwegian Film Institute, and the annual budget is NOK 2.5 million.
+The application will be evaluated on a rolling basis by one of the documentary commissioners at the Norwegian Film Institute, and the annual budget is approximately NOK 3 million.

 For more information, please have a look at Norwegian Film Institute's funding programs.